Robert Royce Johnson

 Robert Royce "Bob" Johnson (1928–2016) was an American inventor, engineer, computer pioneer, and professor.
 Besides the Johnson counter, a type of ring counter that was named for him, he developed the method of encoding numbers on checks still in use as of 2018.

+Education

+Johnson earned a bachelor's degree in electrical engineering at University of Wisconsin and masters in servomechanisms at Yale.
+In 1956, Johnson was awarded the Ph.D. degree at Caltech, their first in digital computing.